 Choosing the right nail glue for your press-ons can seem tricky, but with our guide you'll be able to find the one that works for you.

 If you want your press on nails to stay on for a long time, I recommend one of these three glues.

-Once you’ve designed and cut your nails, you’re ready to finish them off with a coat of glue.
+Once you’ve cut your nails and chose your press-on nail design, you’re ready to finish them off with a coat of glue.
 Because this is the most important part of the whole process, it’s worth taking your time to find the right one for you—don’t just grab the cheapest one you see!
 No matter which brand or type of glue you choose, there are some things that every good press-on nail glue should have in common: